openSUSE/news-o-o/_posts/2011-11-07-opensuse-weekly-news-issue-200-is-out.markdown

 The test command is used to determine exit status on numerous tests that can be performed in scripts.
 The test command does not produce any output it simply is checking for the exit status.
 Note if you use variables with test be sure to enclose them in double quotes so the test receives an argument. (...)

-
+â€

 ### For Developers and Programmers

+â€œ

         [Wazi/W. Jason Gilmore: jQuery and Ajax Error Detection and Handling](http://olex.openlogic.com/wazi/2011/jquery-and-ajax-error-detection-and-handling/)

 Website development duties were once assigned to different individuals with two distinct roles: A designer focused on the all matters related to the front-end HTML and CSS, and a developer was responsible for the server-side code.
-JavaScript™s meteoric rise to first-class citizen status has blurred these traditional lines, forcing developers into what was once considered taboo territory.
-The results have been spectacular, with frameworks such as [jQuery](http://olex.openlogic.com/packages/jquery) significantly streamlining JavaScript™s often unwieldy native syntax, and programming techniques such as [Ajax](http://en.wikipedia.org/wiki/Ajax_%28programming%29) bringing highly responsive user interfaces to the browser.
+JavaScriptâ€™s meteoric rise to first-class citizen status has blurred these traditional lines, forcing developers into what was once considered taboo territory.
+The results have been spectacular, with frameworks such as [jQuery](http://olex.openlogic.com/packages/jquery) significantly streamlining JavaScriptâ€™s often unwieldy native syntax, and programming techniques such as [Ajax](http://en.wikipedia.org/wiki/Ajax_%28programming%29) bringing highly responsive user interfaces to the browser.
 The marrying of jQuery and Ajax has been particularly impactful, providing developers with a powerful solution to the problem of asynchronously interacting with and updating parts of a web page. (...)

-
+â€

+â€œ

         [linuxcareer.com/Writing manual pages on Linux](http://how-to.linuxcareer.com/writing-manual-pages-on-linux)